Skip to Main Content

 History of the USC Aiken Gregg-Graniteville Library

-The University of South Carolina Aiken Library had its beginning in Banksia, a historic mansion in downtown Aiken which was the original home of USCA.
-The Library’s 1,196 square feet of space at that time were scattered among the main stack area, a lounge area, a work area, a “closed” stack area and a second-floor area for back issues of periodicals.
+The University of South Carolina Aiken Library has a rich history, dating back to the original home of USCA at Banksia in downtown Aiken.
+The library at Banksia consisted of 1,196 square feet and was scattered among the main stack area, a lounge area, a work area, a “closed” stack area, and a second-floor area for back issues of periodicals.